 - Having a promissory note drawn up can be an intelligent step before issuing loans to employees.
 This will outline the loan’s terms such as repayment amount, frequency, interest rate, and what happens if the employee defaults.
 Consulting with a business attorney is recommended while setting up your employee loan program.

 Benefits of Employee Loans

 There are many reasons why your employee might need a loan.
-This includes a debt, education, medical expenses, or even basic living expenses.
-With employee’s loan program in place, it can help ease the financial stress so they can focus on their work.
-This not only ease the financial burden of your employees, but also help build loyalty and retention.
+This includes debt, education, medical expenses, or even basic living expenses.
+With an employee’s loan program in place, it can help ease the financial stress so they can focus on their work.
+This not only eases the financial burden of your employees but also helps build loyalty and retention.
 Here are some benefits of employee loan for your small business:

 - Lessening employees’ money woes – making them more productive at work.
 According to a study by the International Foundation of Employee Benefit Plans, 60% were unable to perform at work due to their financial hardships and 34% resulted in absence and unpunctuality.

 - Foster loyalty and boost self-esteem within your company.

 - Helps build solid business’s reputation as a company that cares about employees.